liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/01-installing-liferay-maven-artifacts.markdown

 ## Installing Artifacts from a Local Repository [](id=installing-artifacts-from-a-local-repository)

-Liferay offers a utility available from SourceForge that lets you download all of Liferay's artifacts and install them to a Maven repository of your choice.
+Liferay offers a utility that lets you download all of Liferay's artifacts and install them to a Maven repository of your choice.

 1. Navigate to the [Liferay Portal](https://sourceforge.net/projects/lportal/files/Liferay%20Portal/)
     project page in SourceForge and select the version of Liferay for which you